An Open Tele-Impedance Framework to Generate Data for Contact-Rich Tasks in Robotic Manipulation: Methodology

 \subsubsection{Desired Impedance command}

-Previous work has tried to estimate the human impedance to transfer it to the robot, in order to make commanding an impedance as natural, intuitive, and precise as possible~\cite{doi:10.1177/0278364912464668, wu2020intuitive}.
+Previous work has tried to estimate the human impedance to transfer it to the robot, in order to make commanding an impedance as natural, intuitive, and precise as possible~\cite{ajoudani2012teleimpedance_conf, wu2020intuitive}.
 However, for estimating it precisely, sensors that measure human muscular activity, e.g., electromyographic sensors (EMGs), are needed.
 These sensors are not easily accessible, require calibration, and should be worn by humans.
 Instead, we decide to use resistive buttons.
 The pressure applied to them deforms an internal resistance and causes a voltage signal change, which in turn can be mapped to a change in the desired impedance.
-Low pressures are mapped to low desired impedances, and high pressures are mapped to high desired impedances.

 Formally, we command a desired diagonal stiffness $\boldsymbol{K}_d = diag \{\boldsymbol{k}_d\} \in \mathbb{R}^{6\times 6}$, bounded between a minimum and a maximum value, and the corresponding desired damping $\boldsymbol{D}_d = diag \{\boldsymbol{d}_d\} \in \mathbb{R}^{6\times 6}$ is obtained through double diagonalization formula: